 - is specific consent for one or more specified purposes; and

-Automated decision-making takes place when an electronic system uses personal information to make a decision relevant to you without human intervention.
+Automated decision-making takes place when an electronic system uses personal data to make a decision relevant to you without human intervention.

 We do not envisage that any decisions will be taken about you using automated means, however we will notify you in writing if this position changes.

-Transfer of personal information outside of the EEA: We may transfer certain personal information that we hold on individuals living in the European Union to a country outside the European Economic Area (“EEA“), provided that one of the following conditions applies:
+Transfer of personal data outside of the UK or EEA: We may transfer certain personal data that we process to a country outside the UK or European Economic Area (“EEA“), provided that one of the following conditions applies:

 - an individual has given their explicit and informed consent having had the risks explained to them;